 Philly Personal Training and One on One Training

 At Philly Personal Training, the only training service we offer is one on one personal training.
 This ensures all clients get personalized attention with correct form, individual motivation using exercise psychology techniques that motivate that specific client, injury rehabilitation and prevention techniques, and a personalized workout program designed specifically for that client.
 Other benefits include workouts on your schedule, not the class schedule, more consistent support from a trainer who isn’t bogged down by 60 other clients they also need to take care of, and working out in a facility that is not overcrowded with large groups.
 Philly Personal Training is the most private, exclusive personal training experience in Philadelphia due to the fact we do not have large group training or boot camps.
-If you’re interested in working with one of our talented personal trainers, contact us today at our Rittenhouse Square location.
+If you’re interested in working with one of our talented personal trainers in Philadelphia, contact us today at our Rittenhouse Square location.